 A broken link is dead and useless.
-Unless it’s fixed or replaced, excessive broken links could harm the site they’re on.
+Unless it’s fixed or replaced, excessive broken links could harm the site.

 Step #1: Go to brokenlinkcheck.com.
 On the homepage, plug in the URL for the site that you’d like to have your link on.
 For example, right now I want to get a link to my blog post from mindtools.com:

-For instance, if you want links on a blogging related blog, you could just go to Google and plug in any of these search strings:
+For example, if you want links on a blogging related blog, you could just go to Google and plug in any of these search strings: